-In accordance with our responsibilities under section 175/157 of the Education Act 2002, and "Keeping Children Safe in Education "2021 we have a Designated Safeguarding Lead for Child Protection (Mrs Ann Taylor - Headteacher) who is a member of the Senior Management Team.
-We also have a Deputy DSL and a DSL support assistant.
+In accordance with our responsibilities under section 175/157 of the Education Act 2002, and "Keeping Children Safe in Education 2023" we have a Designated Safeguarding Lead for Child Protection (Mrs Ann Taylor - Headteacher) who is a member of the Senior Management Team.
+We also have a Deputy DSL and an additional DSL.